avocado-linux/avocado-config/README.md

-# Avocado Config Schema
+# Avocado Config

-JSON Schema for Avocado CLI configuration files.
+JSON Schema that defines an Avocado config.